-Here's a DIY that uses the natural beauty of flowers to create stunning pressed flower art.
+Here's an easy tutorial that shows you how to make beautiful pressed flower art with basic dollar store frames and watercolor paper.
 Gather or buy some today and start creating your own masterpiece.

 Pressed flower art is something that you can easily create for next to nothing.
 These two beauties were created with flowers from my garden and pressed in an old phone book, (a great way to use that old dinosaur).

-The frames were purchased at the dollar store, and the paper and glue I already had at home.
+The frames were purchased at the dollar store and the paper and glue I already had at home.
 I bet most of you do too.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission.) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.

 I was inspired by the three pictures (above), which currently hang on the wall in front of my desk.
-The two gold frames prints are from my sister, and the black one in the middle is a gift from one of my closest friends.
+The two gold framed prints are from my sister, and the black one in the middle is a gift from one of my closest friends.

-Even if you don't have any of your own pressed flowers, you can easily buy some online.
-Depending on the thickness and water content of the plant material, you can have pressed flowers ready to craft within a few weeks.
+Depending on the thickness and water content of the blooms, you can have pressed flowers ready to craft within a few weeks.

-Arrange the Flowers
+Arranging the Flowers

 It's okay if you don't stick to the plan.
 It's just helpful to have something to refer to.
 As you can see, I veered a little from my original layouts.
 I like the pattern that looks somewhat like a bouquet of flowers, however, you can arrange them any way you like.